hoanganhduc/hoanganhduc.github.io/_posts/2023-12-20-local-information.md

 categories:
   - "travel"
 <!--katex: true-->
-last_modified_at: 2024-05-09
+last_modified_at: 2024-05-25
 description: This page contains some tips and information for visitors who visit Duc A. Hoang in Hanoi
 keywords: local information, visitor, travel, Duc A. Hoang
 ---

-This page contains some tips and information I would recommend to visitors who come to Hanoi.
+# Some Tips and Information

 * You should definitely check [this page](https://docs.google.com/document/d/1oognW1bgAn9mv4rsAm-edr331FfNEFJ3/edit), which is created by [VIASM](https://viasm.edu.vn/).
 * [This webpage](https://vietnam.travel/places-to-go/northern-vietnam/ha-noi) can help you build a list of places you should visit when arriving to Hanoi and other places in Vietnam.
 You can also enjoy [Hanoi Food Tours](https://www.tripadvisor.com/Attractions-g293924-Activities-c42-t204-Hanoi.html).
 Some recommended dishes are phở (noodle soup with meat (usually beef or chicken) and vegetables, pronounced fuh), chả cá (grilled fish with dill), bánh cuốn (steamed rice rolls), bánh mì (sandwich), and bún chả (a dish of grilled pork with noodles).